Elsayyed/Coding-Challenge/Week 1 - wc tool/Week_1_README.md

 python wc_tool.py [OPTIONS] [FILE]
 ```

-- `[OPTIONS]`: Optional command-line options to specify the type of statistic to calculate.
+- `[OPTIONS]`: command-line options to specify the type of statistic to calculate.
 Options include:
   - `-c`: Count the number of bytes in the file.
   - `-l`: Count the number of lines in the file.
   - `-w`: Count the number of words in the file.
   - `-m`: Count the number of characters in the file.

-- `[FILE]`: Optional path to the text file to analyze.
+- `[FILE]`: path to the text file to analyze.
 If not provided, the script will read from standard input (`stdin`).

 ### Examples